Stonewater Ltd: Background

 In the 1960s two voluntary groups, the Inskip League of Friendship and Poole and East Dorset Club for the Disabled, approached Poole Borough Council (now the Borough of Poole) to build housing for disabled people.
-The Council suggested the formation of a housing association to undertake the work and take advantage of the grants available.
-As a result, Inskip Housing Association was formed and Friendship House was opened in May 1972.

 In 1976 registration with the Housing Corporation was completed and the name confirmed as Raglan Housing Association.
 In October 1993 Astra Housing Association merged with Raglan, increasing the Association's stock to nearly 6,000 homes.
 In 2001, with almost 9,000 homes, Raglan conducted an 18-month review of how services were provided to residents, resulting in the introduction of a centralised Housing Services Centre, a one-stop shop for all resident repair requests and enquiries.

-In 2002 Raglan created Raglan Home Ltd to provide homes for sale and a development programme which emphasized shared ownership and key worker homes.
-In May 2012 Raglan’s head office was relocated from Poole to Reading.

 Finance

 During 2011 and 2012, Raglan’s annual turnover was £56m.
 The landlord was also accredited as Aa2 Credit Rating by Moody’s Investors Service prior to its bond being confirmed.

 On 31 March 2012 the association had three wholly owned subsidiary companies: Raglan Developments (formerly Raglan Homes), to develop build-for-sale properties (dormant during 2011/12); Raglan Design and Build, to oversee new build projects; and Raglan Homes Limited, a new Industrial and Provident Society subsidiary, registered with the HCA, to raise finance to build new homes.